The eta invariant in the doubly K\"ahlerian conformally compact Einstein case

-We recall here Hitchin's result, emphasizing its applicability, in addition to the four-ball, also to other four manifolds. \begin{Theorem}[Hitchin]\lb{hit} Suppose $(g,\tau)$ is a conformal compactification of $(M,g_E)$ as above, with $M$ of real dimension four.
-Then \be\lb{hitchin}\fr1{12\pi^2}\int_M\left(|W_+|^2_g-|W_-|^2_g\right)\text{vol}_{g}+\sig(M)=-\eta_\gamma(\del M),\end{equation} where $W_\pm$ are the (anti-)self dual parts of the Weyl tensor of a compactification $g$, the quantity $\sig(M)$ denoting the signature of $M$ and $\eta_\gamma(\del M)$ the eta invariant of the boundary metric $\gamma$. \end{Theorem} Here the eta invariant is defined as the value at $s=0$ of the series $\sum_{\lambda\neq 0}(\text{sgn}\lambda)|\lambda|^{-s}$ (which is holomorphic for $\text{Re}\,s>-1/2$), where the summation is over nonzero eigenvalues of the self-adjoint operator on even forms of $\del M$, given by This invariant depends only on the conformal class of $\gamma$ in $\del M$. \begin{proof} The Atiyah, Patodi and Singer \cite{aps} signature formula for a manifold with boundary reads \cite{egh}
+We recall here the result of Hitchin, emphasizing its applicability, in addition to the four-ball, also to other four-manifolds. \begin{Theorem}[Hitchin]\lb{hit} Suppose $(g,\tau)$ is a conformal compactification of $(M,g_E)$, with $g_E$ Einstein and $M$ a manifold with boundary of real dimension four.
+Then \be\lb{hitchin}\eta_\gamma(\del M)=\fr1{12\pi^2}\int_M\left(|W_-|^2_g-|W_+|^2_g\right) \text{vol}_{g}-\sig(M),\end{equation} where $W_+$ ($W_-$) are the (anti-)self dual parts of the Weyl tensor of $g$, $\text{vol}_g$ its volume form, $\sig(M)$ the signature of $M$ and $\eta_\gamma(\del M)$ the eta invariant of the boundary metric $\gamma$. \end{Theorem} Here the eta invariant is defined as the value at $s=0$ of the series $\sum_{\lambda\neq 0}(\text{sgn}\lambda)|\lambda|^{-s}$ (which is holomorphic for $\text{Re}\,s>-1/2$), where the summation is over nonzero eigenvalues of the self-adjoint operator on even forms of $\del M$, given by This invariant depends only on the conformal class of $\gamma$ in $\del M$. \begin{proof} The Atiyah, Patodi and Singer \cite{aps} signature formula for a manifold with boundary reads \cite{egh}